andurif/moodle-local_import_users/README.md

-Moodle UCA - Local import users plugin
+Local import users plugin
 ==================================
 Local plugin which permits to import users in a course or to add users to a course groups with a .csv file.

 Requirements
 ------------
 - Moodle 3.9 or later.<br/>
-  -> Tests made on Moodle 3.9 to 3.11.3 versions and with a classic moodle installation.
+  -> Tests made on Moodle 3.9 to 3.11.8 versions and with a classic moodle installation.<br/>
+  -> Tests on Moodle 4 in progress.

 Installation